bkoz/weaviate/README.md

 ### [Install Weaviate](install-weaviate.md) on Openshift

-### Benefits of Eclipse-Che/DevSpaces
+### Developer Tools: Eclipse-Che/DevSpaces
 - A full IDE experience with a code debugger.
 - Leverage many VSCode extensions.
-- It runs as a pod making network testing easier.
+- Runs as a pod making for easier service discovery.
 - Deploy and test your app with port forwarding.
 - GitHub integration improves workflow efficiency.
 - Environment variables are read in as secrets.